 Up until now, my favorite topic for research was what I worked on while a research assistant to Dr. Gladys Weinberg, co-founder of the Museum of Art and Archaeology.
 Her expertise was Roman glass, but she generously shared with me the information she had gathered on theriaka or theriac, a medicine that was taken for more than two thousand years.
 The results of this research are published in "Theriaka: A Panacea for All Periods," Muse 29 & 30 (1995–96)12-29.

-Callaway, Cathy and Kristie Lee.
-A is for Art and Archaeology.
+A is For Art and Archaeology, with Kristie Lee, Museum of Art and Archaeology, University of Missouri.
 2013.
-Museum of Art & Archaeology, University of Missouri.

 “A Matter of Life and Death: ‘Reading’ a Funerary Monument.”
 Muse 43 (2009) 31-45.